tatwik-sai/tatwik-sai/README.md

 ### Skills
 * An Intrested learner in hacking.
-* An Intermediate programmer in python.
+* An Advanced programmer in python.
 * Worked with Tensorflow, Pytorch, Sklearn e.t.c

 ___